“Fast, Reliable, and Accurate Internet Performance Testing”

 If you’re deciding between Xfinity and AT&T’s DSL or fixed wireless services, Xfinity is the better choice.

-It generally offers faster speeds and more reliable performance, especially in areas with essential connectivity.
+It generally offers faster internet speeds and more reliable performance, especially in areas with essential connectivity.
 Always check the availability in your region to find the best plan suited to your needs.

 AT&T Fiber PlanMonthly PriceMax Download SpeedMax Upload SpeedEquipment FeeData CapContract